SC-Tech-Program/FAQs/Papers_Authors.md

 4. Authors have an opportunity to revise their paper and prepare an accompanying response to the reviewers.
 5. Author revisions and accompanying response will be available to the reviewers at least a week before the PC meeting.
    * Authors are notified of their paper’s disposition: Accept, Reject, or, in very few instances, Major Revisions Required.
-6. In the case of Major Revisions Required, authors prepare a major revision for re-review.
+6. In the case of Major Revisions Required, authors prepare a major revision to address a list of concerns provided with the review.
-   * After this review, the paper will be either accepted or rejected.
+   * If all of the concerns on the list are addressed, the paper will be accepted.
+If not, it will be rejected.
 7. Authors of accepted papers prepare the final version of their paper.

 **Q: Is there an author response/rebuttal stage?**